 Performance Based Compensation.
 As discussed above (in the Section entitled "Deductibility of Executive Compensation"), Section 162(m) of the Code imposes a \$1 million limit on the amount that a publicly-traded corporation may deduct for compensation paid to each of the company's principal executive officer, principal financial officer and the company's three next most highly compensated executives ("covered employees").
 Beginning in 2018, we were no longer able to take a deduction for any compensation paid to our named executive officers in excess of \$1 million unless the compensation originally qualified for the "performance-based" compensation exception and qualifies for transition relief applicable to certain arrangements in place on November 2, 2017.
-Although the 2016 Plan continues to include individual limits on awards as required by section 162(m), future awards under the 2016 Plan will be subject to the limitations of Section 162(m).
+Although the 2016 Plan continues to include individual limits on awards as required by section 162(m).
 In addition, it is expected that the application of the transition rule will be of limited future value with respect to the preservation of deductions for compensation payable to covered employees in excess of the Section 162(m) limits.
 In any event, the Compensation Committee reserves the right to modify compensation that was initially intended to be exempt from Section 162(m) if it determines that such modifications are consistent with the company's business needs.